Snakes And Their Tongues: 10 Different Styles

 Tongue: green.

-A very common species in Africa.
-This snake lives from South Africa in the south, all the way to Tanzania and Kenya.
-Spotted bush snakes measure 90cm, sometimes reaching 130cm.
-Their bodies contain the following colours: green, cream, and black, but it’s green that dominates.
-This includes their forked tongue, poking out their mouth and flecking around inquisitively, examining any slightly interesting object they come across.
+Their bodies contain the following colours: green, cream and black, but it’s green that clearly dominates.
+This includes their forked tongue, poking out of their mouth and flecking inquisitively, examining any slightly interesting object they come across.

 The spotted bush snake is mainly a savannah species, but also inhabits tree clumps on the edges of agricultural fields.
-Bush snake is a fairly accurate name.
-Philothamnus semivariegatus rarely climbs high in trees, but are common on thorny bushes 1 metre high, balancing on the precipitous branches, as well as manmade wooden fences.
-This is a diurnal (day-faring) species.
+Bush snake is an accurate name, as Philothamnus semivariegatus rarely climbs high trees, but is common on thorny bushes 1 metre above ground.
+This species balances on precipitous branches like a pro, as well as manmade wooden fences, and moves exclusively by day.

-The greenness also extends to their eyes.
-Spotted bush snakes have a large round pupil, surrounded by an avocado-coloured ring.
+Even the spotted bush snake’s eyes are mostly green, as they have a large round pupil, surrounded by an avocado-coloured ring.
 The rest of their eye is a darker jungle green.

-Other family members: the common bush snake (Philothamnus irregularis) has a bright blue tongue, sharply divided with black forks lower down.
-This version is common in West African countries like Sierra Leone.
+Close relatives: the common bush snake (Philothamnus irregularis) has a bright blue tongue, sharply divided with black forks lower down.
+This species is common in west African countries such as Sierra Leone.

 3 Siamese peninsular pitviper